 “You should ONLY send packages to brazil through a tracking number.
 So you should ONLY send packages to brazil through PRIORITY AIR MAIL or EXPRESS MAIL or similar.

 A)After the package leaves America, you will track it through the brazilian postal se rvice site.

 B) You will access the Brazilian Postal Service through the following address. www.correios.com.br”

-Even if you’re not fluent in Portuguese, Google Chrome’s “translate” function makes navigating to the tracking page on the site very easy. almost 6 years ago
+Even if you’re not fluent in Portuguese, Google Chrome’s “translate” function makes navigating to the tracking page on the site very easy. about 6 years ago